-Following the Law of Prägnanz is perhaps the most important web design tips we can give you.
-Make sure your is as simple as possible, including the navigation, content layout and submissions forms.
+Following the Law of Prägnanz is perhaps the most important web design tip we can give you.
+Make sure your design is as simple as possible, including the navigation, content layout and submissions forms.
 Take a step back, look at every element and ask yourself: “Do I need this?”

 Fitt’s Law proposes that time required to move your mouse to a target area (like a sign-up button) is a function of (1) distance to the target and (2) size of the target.
 In general, this means you can increase CTR to the desired action by making the target large and placing it near the expected mouse location.
 Inversely, you can decrease undesired activities, such as cancellations, by using a small target at a distance from the starting mouse position.

 Facial Recognition – as humans, we subconsciously watch for other humans.
 When we come across a human face on a website, we will (1) immediately jump to it and (2) assess the emotions showing on the face.
 None of this is intentional, and we might not even realise that we do it.
 We can use this principle to attract attention or convey a message.

 Law of Past Experiences, also known as the concept of mental models.
 It says user’s decision-making process is underlined with their experience – both positive and negative.
 For example, you have to make sure your checkout form doesn’t look like another Google survey form because no one likes them and most people think them off-putting.

 Highlight your value proposition, especially on the home page, to explain to a new visitor why you are different and why they should choose your product.